-- 1. Children looked after by a local authority and previously looked after children - 2.
+- 1. Children looked after by a local authority and previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Children who live in the catchment area and who, at the time of admission, will have a brother or sister attending the school. - 3.
 Children who live in the catchment area - 4.
 Children who live outside the catchment area and who, at the time of admission, will have a brother or sister attending the school - 5.
 Children who live outside the catchment area, but attend the Greenwood Nursery. - 6.
 Children who have a parent working at the school where the member of staff has been employed at the school for two or more years at the time at which the application for admission is made or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - 7.
 Other children